Orange Caramel: 2014: Catallena and My Copycat

 Orange Caramel's third single, "Catallena" was released on March 12.
 In the music video, the group appear as mermaids before turning into different types of sushi.
 The song has a Bollywood-inspired disco beat and samples a Punjabi wedding folk song.
 The single peaked at No. 5 on Gaon's album chart and No. 6 on the digital chart, as well as No. 4 on Billboard's K-Pop Hot 100.
 The group's performances of the song went viral on social media sites due to the "screaming" during the introduction of the song.
 Orange Caramel released a promotional single, "Abing Abing", on May 20.
 The song was used to promote Baskin Robbins' new line of ice cream bingsoo, or patbingsu, a Korean shaved ice dessert.
 At the end of 2014, it was number 12 on Billboard's list of the 20 best K-pop songs of the year.

 On August 18, Orange Caramel's fourth single, "My Copycat" (나처럼 해봐요; Nacheoreom Haebwayo, lit.
 "Do it Like Me") was released.
 The theme of the music video is based on Where's Waldo? and prompts viewers to find the Orange Caramel members in different scenes as well as spot the differences between similar side-by-side shots.
 It was directed by video production team duo Digipedi who had previously worked with the group on "Catallena" and "Lipstick".
 The single peaked at No. 8 on Gaon's album chart and No. 19 on the digital chart.
 A music video for the B-side track "The Gangnam Avenue" (강남거리) was released on September 3.
 Later that month, the group released their first soundtrack single, "Tonight" for the television series It's Okay, That's Love.

 2015–2019: Solo endeavours and Lizzy & Raina's departures

 Since 2015, both After School and Orange Caramel promotions slowed down whilst members focus on individual activities.
 What became Orange Caramel's final concert appearance together was on April 15, 2016, at the SBS Cultwo Show Legend Concert held at the Olympic Hall; interviews at the concert revealed that they had been working on music.
 Raina has embarked on a solo music career, whilst Lizzy and Nana focused more on acting.
 On May 1, 2018, Pledis Entertainment announced that Lizzy had left After School, due to the expiration of her contract.
 However, they later clarified that she had not left Orange Caramel, and that if the opportunity were to arise in the future, the sub-unit would still release songs as three members.
-On December 27, 2019, Raina left After School and Pledis without any statement concerning her membership with Orange Caramel.
+On December 27, 2019, Raina left Pledis without any statement concerning her membership with Orange Caramel.